 I didn’t come up with the idea of Forward Geometry.
 Sure, I’d been working on improving how my bikes worked and getting them to a modern state for a while.
 Still, other folks lead the particular charge.

 Quite a few people have been working this concept.
 The two people in the current era (2017) that folks may recognize would be Cesar Rojo and Chris Porter.
 I’m sure if I had a long talk with them, I’d find that they had got it from someone else, and those folks got it from someone before them.
 Certainly, the path would cross by Gary Fisher and the Genesis Geometry (G1) of 1999.
 If we talked to Gary, it would, surely, have come from someone before him.
 Bicycles have been around for 150 years and some of the greatest minds the world has known have looked at the problems.
 Good solutions often get ignored through history for a variety of reasons.
 Appearing again at a better time when they can be exploited better or when the market was ready.

 This isn’t a revolutionary development in the design of a bicycle.
 It’s evolutionary.
-Mountain bikes have been evolving and changing as we break from what we thought we knew into what really works or just works better.
+Mountain bikes had been evolving and changing as we broke from what we thought we knew into what really works or just works better.
 In the early days of mountain bike development, bike designs were informed by road bikes and their shape reflected that.
 Then, mountain bikes were essentially road bikes with fat tires and flat handlebars.
-Today, we’ve arrived at a true dirt bike, after 30+ years of racing and engineering, data collection and competition lead the charge for change.
+Today, we’ve arrived at a true dirt bike, after 30+ years of racing and engineering, data collection and competition.
 Still, we need to continue to move past what we think we know to get to someplace better.
-In 10 years, things will look still different but we have made a lot of progress for the right reasons most recently.
+In 10 years, things will look different but we have made a lot of progress for the right reasons most recently.